krosenvold/failfast-collections/README.markdown

 new HashMap --> new org.jdogma.concurrency.explore.DiagnosticHashMap
 new ArrayList --> new org.jdogma.concurrency.explore.DiagnosticArrayList
+new java.util.ArrayList --> new org.jdogma.concurrency.explore.DiagnosticArrayList
 new HashSet --> new org.jdogma.concurrency.explore.DiagnosticHashSet
+new java.util.HashSet --> new org.jdogma.concurrency.explore.DiagnosticHashSet

 Now things will explode the next time you run with threads.
 Run with # threads > 3.